Topological Hall effect in CeAlGe: METHODS

 Single crystals of CeAlGe were grown by an Al-flux technique as described in Ref.\,\cite{hodovanets2018single}.
-The crystal structure was confirmed by powder X-ray diffraction.
+The crystal structure was confirmed by powder x-ray diffraction.
 Two single crystals were selected for the electrical transport experiments.
-Their exact composition was determined by wavelength dispersive X-ray spectroscopy (WDS) performed on ten different spots on each single crystal.
+Their exact composition was determined by wavelength dispersive x-ray spectroscopy (WDS) performed on ten different spots on each single crystal.
 The WDS results yielded similar average stoichiometric ratios of Ce:Al:Ge of 0.996(1):1.034(3):0.970(2) for sample 1 (s1) and of 0.992(1):1.031(2):0.977(2) for sample 2 (s2).
 These ratios are the closest to 1:1:1 reported so far for Al-grown single crystals, almost comparable to floating-zone grown crystals \cite{puphal2019bulk,he2023pressure}.
 The only noticeable deviation from a 1:1:1 stoichiometry is found for Al and Ge, which may indicate some small site disorder between Al and Ge.
+Magnetization measurements were performed out using an MPMS3 (Quantum Design).
+Measurements of the electrical transport properties under hydrostatic pressure were conducted using a LR700 resistance bridge (Linear Research) in a physical property measurement system (Quantum Design) equipped with a 9-T superconducting magnet.
+Electrical transport data were collected at fixed temperatures during increasing and decreasing magnetic-field runs.
+The magnetic field was stabilized prior to each measurement.
+Pressures up to 2.4~GPa were generated utilizing a self-clamped piston-cylinder-type pressure cell.
+Silicon oil served as the pressure transmitting medium, and lead served as the pressure gauge. \\